 So, we know that Mira moves at an incredibly high speed.
-Now, as it moves, gas builds ahead of the star.
-This is known as bow shock.
-The gas in bow shock, which is hot, mixes with the cool hydrogen in the wind blowing off Mira.
-The now heated up hydrogen flows around and behind the star forming a turbulent wave.
+As it moves, gas builds ahead of the star.
+This is known as the bow shock.
+The gas in the bow shock, which is hot, mixes with the cool hydrogen in the wind blowing off Mira.
+The now heated-up hydrogen flows around and behind the star-forming a turbulent wave.

-The reason that this trail can only be seen in UV light is because when hydrogen is heated, it transitions into higher energy state, and since high energy states are unstable stars, it then loses energy by emitting UV light.
+The reason that this trail can only be seen in UV light is that when hydrogen is heated it transitions into higher energy state, and since high energy states are unstable stars it then loses energy by emitting UV light.
 This process is known as fluorescence.

 The Evolution Of The Trail, As Per NASA

 The picture below shows the 13 light years long trail of Mira.
 The oldest material lies at the very end of the picture, i.e. far left.
 The material being released from Mira is oxygen, carbon and some other important elements require for the birth of new planets and stars.

 It also shows few historical events that happened as the trail of Mira developed over the time.
 One example being, when material near the end of Mira's tail was just being released, Neanderthals had just recently died out.

 Doesn't it just blows your mind when you think about how long and old it is?
 Well mine is!